 UIView with enabled Auto Layout passes 3 steps after initialization: update, layout and render.
 These steps do not occur in a one-way direction.
 It’s possible for a step to trigger any previous one or even force the whole cycle to repeat.

 This step is all about calculating view frame based on its constrains.
-The system traverses view hierarchy top-down, i.e. from super- to subviews, and calls
+The system traverses view hierarchy bottom-up, i.e. from sub- to superview, and calls

 Although this process happens automatically, sometimes you will need to trigger it manually.
 For example, you might need to immediately recalculate constraints in response to some event in your app or a change in its internal state.